+Broad Residency in Urban Education

+Provides funding for 33% of the salary for a resident for a two year period.

+Teaching Residency
-Broad Residency in Urban Education Provides funding for 33% of the salary for a resident for a two year period. \$59,400 Teaching Residency CMS Teaching Residency is a state-approved district owned high quality, research-based, accelerated training and licensure program for aspiring teachers in the areas of K-6, secondary math, secondary English Language Arts and secondary science. \$456,303 Athletics Provides funding for the support and operations of the district's middle schools athletics program. \$1,575,000 Rental of School Property Provides funding for the operational costs of using school facilities after school hours and on the we \$1,850,000 ekend.
-Indirect Costs Provides funding for the cost necessary for the functioning of the District as a whole, but which c assigned to one service. \$7,100,000 annot be directly Tuition & Fees Provides funding for the education of students residing outside of Mecklenburg County but enroll district. \$535,000 led in the school Interest Earned on Investments \$1,625,353

-Provides funding for the cost necessary for the functioning of the District as a whole, but which cannot be directly assigned to one service.
+CMS Teaching Residency is a state-approved district owned high quality, research-based, accelerated training and licensure program for aspiring teachers in the areas of K-6, secondary math, secondary English Language Arts and secondary science.

+815 Athletics Provides funding for the support and operations of the district's middle schools athletics program. \$1,450,000 Rental of School Property Provides funding for the operational costs of using school facilities after school hours and on the weekend. \$1,620,000 Indirect Costs Provides funding for the cost necessary for the functioning of the District as a whole, but which cannot be di assigned to one service. \$7,456,344 rectly Tuition & Fees Provides funding for the education of students residing outside of Mecklenburg County but enrolled in the so \$535,000 chool district.
+Interest Earned on Investments Provides funding for the cost necessary for the functioning of the District as a whole, but which cannot be di assigned to one service. \$1,625,353 rectly Restitution Provides funding for the repair or replacement of District property destroyed due to the negligence of an indi \$30,000 ividual.
+Police Sales Provides funding for the cost necessary for the functioning of the District as a whole, but which cannot be di assigned to one service. \$20,000 rectly